 Patria has a risk management and internal control policy, approved by the Board of Directors, which specifies the related tasks, objectives, components, responsibilities and authorities.
 The Board provides the ultimate oversight and direction for risk management and internal control and has allocated main responsibility for these actions to the Audit Committee appointed by the Board.

 The Audit Committee consists of board members that have specific understanding of the various topics that are in the scope of the Audit Committee responsibilities as per the Audit Committee Charter.
-Specific focus is on monitoring ethical and compliant business practices and ensuring that the ethics and compliance program of Patria is in accordance with industry’s best practices especially concerning anti-bribery and anti-corruption.
+Specific focus is on monitoring ethical and compliant business practices and ensuring that the ethics and compliance program of Patria is in accordance with the industry's best practices especially concerning anti-bribery and anti-corruption.

 The primary responsibility for risk management and internal control lies with the business units and Patria Group functions in their area of responsibility.
 The President & CEO of Patria is responsible for the proper functioning and monitoring of risk management and internal control.